joeledwardson/JSON-node-editor/dev_log.md

 ## 27/02/22

 - [ ] schema now updates by re-running builder - could do with warnings for objects with duplicate named components

+## 04/03/22

+- [ ] working on `scss` to clean up display, but should figure out how to use variables and extend scss classes to clean up code